johnschriner/presentations/Bibliography - Soviet Linguistics.md

 ___
 ### Philosophy of Language, Nicholas Yakovlevich Marr, and Marxism
-> Soviet Orientalism and Subaltern Linguistics:: The Rise and Fall of Marr’s Japhetic Theory.
+> Leezenberg, Michiel (2014).
+Soviet Orientalism and Subaltern Linguistics:: The Rise and Fall of Marr’s Japhetic Theory.
 (2014).
 In The Making of the Humanities, vol. III: The Making of the Modern Humanities (p.
 97).
 Amsterdam: Amsterdam University Press.

 Paper [here](https://github.com/johnschriner/presentations/blob/master/soviet_linguistics_-_papers/Leezenberg%20(2014)%20Soviet%20Orientalism%20and%20Subaltern%20Linguistics.pdf)

+This paper is precisely what we needed to trace the roots of anti-West or anti-bourgeois humanities (and linguistics).
+Leezenberg examines the work of Trubetzkoy--the founder of structuralist phonology and a proponent of the Eurasianism movement--as well as Marr.

 > Murra, J. V. (1951).
 The Soviet linguistic controversy.
 New York: King's Crown.